SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/platform-physical-architecture.md

 SCloudStack The platform network is designed as a core and access two-layer architecture, and the access switches are dual- uplinked to the core, and are divided into clusters according to computing services.
 This architecture design provides public network services from the perspective of business scenarios, so the overall business architecture is divided into two networks, the intranet area and the extranet area, which respectively carry the intranet communication and extranet communication of the cloud platform.
 Physical isolation at the network device level.

 ### Architecture scale
 The standard network architecture is a single data center network architecture.
-Taking the following configuration as an example, a single data center can support 900 to 1000 nodes :
+Taking the following configuration as an example, a single data center can support 900 to 1000 nodes:
 - Two switches are stacked together, called a group of switches, such as a group of internal network access switches or a group of external network access switches;
 - Usually a group of access switches has 96 service interfaces (48 interfaces per switch), stack detection and backup occupy 3*2 interfaces, and 90 available service ports;
 - Each server node uses two network cards to occupy two interfaces of a group of access switches, that is, a group of access switches can access 45 servers;